 - Painful sexual intercourse in women

-- Bleeding between periods and after sex in women
+- Vaginal bleeding between periods and after sex

 When to see a doctor

 See your doctor if you have a discharge from your vagina, penis or rectum, or if you have pain during urination.
-Also, see your doctor if your sexual partner reveals that he or she has chlamydia.
+Also, see your doctor if you learn your sexual partner has chlamydia.
 Your doctor will likely prescribe an antibiotic even if you have no symptoms.

-Chlamydia trachomatis is caused by Chlamydia trachomatis bacterium and is most commonly spread through vaginal, oral and anal sex.
-It's also possible for a mother to spread chlamydia to her child during delivery, causing pneumonia or a serious eye infection in her newborn.
+The Chlamydia trachomatis bacterium is most commonly spread through vaginal, oral and anal sex.
+It's also possible for pregnant women to spread chlamydia to their children during delivery, causing pneumonia or a serious eye infection in the newborns.

 Chlamydia trachomatis can be associated with:

 - Infection near the testicles (epididymitis).
 A chlamydia infection can inflame the coiled tube located beside each testicle (epididymis).
-The infection may result in fever, scrotal pain and swelling.
+The infection can result in fever, scrotal pain and swelling.

 - Prostate gland infection.
-The chlamydia organism can spread to a man's prostate gland.
-Prostatitis may result in pain during or after sex, fever and chills, painful urination, and lower back pain.
+Rarely, the chlamydia organism can spread to the prostate gland.
+Prostatitis can cause pain during or after sex, fever and chills, painful urination, and lower back pain.

 - Infections in newborns.
 The chlamydia infection can pass from the vaginal canal to your child during delivery, causing pneumonia or a serious eye infection.

 - Infertility.
-Chlamydia infections — even those that produce no signs or symptoms — can cause scarring and obstruction in the fallopian tubes, which may make women infertile.
+Chlamydia infections — even those that produce no signs or symptoms — can cause scarring and obstruction in the fallopian tubes, which might make women infertile.

 - Reactive arthritis.
-People who have chlamydia trachomatis are at higher risk of developing reactive arthritis, also known as Reiter's syndrome.
+People who have Chlamydia trachomatis are at higher risk of developing reactive arthritis, also known as Reiter syndrome.
 This condition typically affects the joints, eyes and urethra — the tube that carries urine from your bladder to outside of your body.

-The surest way to prevent a chlamydia trachomatis infection is to abstain from sexual activities.
+The surest way to prevent chlamydia infection is to abstain from sexual activities.
 Short of that, you can:

 - Use condoms.
 Use a male latex condom or a female polyurethane condom during each sexual contact.
 Condoms used properly during every sexual encounter reduce but don't eliminate the risk of infection.